 There are some essential building blocks to making cities smarter.
 Successful smart cities need highly efficient communications networks to speed the sharing of information.
 Bristol, the UK’s leading smart city, manages a private terabit optical fibre network, known as Bristol is Open, that connects to nodes around the city to form a high capacity communications backbone.
 It is being used to support a new Smart City Operations Centre, which includes emergency response, traffic control and community safety (CCTV) control rooms.

-Artificial intelligence and machine learning are the tech buzz words of 2018 and the ability to collect, analyze and interpret vast amounts of data, from sensors, databases or other sources, is a key area of innovation being leveraged by city authorities.
+Artificial intelligence and machine learning are today’s tech buzzwords.
+The ability to collect, analyze and interpret vast amounts of data, from sensors, databases or other sources, is a key area of innovation being leveraged by city authorities.

 Predictive analytics can help optimize traffic flows, or minimize the risk of overloading city infrastructure, by identifying where to redirect people and traffic.
 Big Data number crunching makes it possible to dig deep into datasets to generate new insights.
 For example, IBM’s Intelligent Operations Centre in Rio will leverage a powerful supercomputer to help city officials gain insights into disaster prediction, management and recovery.
 It will also enable analysis of social media comments and allow citizens to report their concerns.